The Italian DOC and DOCG wines. (first part)

 Many claim that since the assignment to Vernaccia di San Gimignano was officialized before the others (Official Gazette of 06.05.1966, n.
 110), this wine should be considered the first Italian DOC.

 Some other people argue that, in truth, the very first was Marsala.
 Even if this may seem quite odd, from a certain point of view it could be true.
-In fact, it’s important to remember that, since the beginning of its commercialization, this famous Sicilian wine was victim of many attempts of imitation: that’s why in 1931, a Ministerial Decree specified its characteristics, designating specifically its zone of production.
-This decree can really be considered an early form of the modern DOC designation.
+It’s important to remember that, since the beginning of its commercialization, this famous Sicilian wine was the victim of many attempts of imitation: that’s why in 1931, a Ministerial Decree specified its characteristics, designating specifically its zone of production.
+This decree can be considered an early form of the modern DOC designation.

 Generic, varietal and vintage wines.

-he IGP, DOC and DOCG labels certify the place of origin of an Italian wine.
+he IGP, DOC and DOCG labels certify the place of origin of Italian wines.
 In this country many other wines don’t have a specific designation: they’re the ‘generic wines’, once known as ‘table wines’ (‘vini da tavola’).